GluuFederation/docs-gluu-server-prod/docs/source/user-management/scim-scripting.md

 	return True
 ```

-Note that no validations took place here: we assumed the script contains the properties, that they are non empty and have sensible values.
+Note no validations took place here: we assumed the script contains the properties, that they are non empty and have sensible values.

 #### Allow/Deny resource operations